Wrexham: Late Modern

 Wrexham was known for its leather industry and by the 18th century there were a number of skinners and tanners in the town.

 The Industrial Revolution began in Wrexham in 1762 when the entrepreneur John Wilkinson (1728–1808), known as "Iron Mad Wilkinson", opened Bersham Ironworks.
 Wilkinson's steam engines enabled a peak of production at Minera Lead Mines on the outskirts of Wrexham.

 From the late 18th century numerous large-scale industrialised collieries operated in the southern section of the North East Wales coalfield, alongside hundreds of more traditional small-scale pits belonging to a mining tradition dating back to the Middle Ages.

 18th century literary visitors included Samuel Johnson, who described Wrexham as "a busy, extensive and well-built town", and Daniel Defoe who noted the role of Wrexham as a "great market for Welch flannel".
 The artist J. M. W. Turner also visited the town in 1792-93 and 1794 which resulted in his drawings of St Giles Parish Church and surrounding buildings and a watercolour painting of a street scene.

 Rev. William Bingley described Wrexham in 1839 as "of such size and consequence as to have occasionally obtained the appellation of the metropolis of North Wales".
 Wrexham gained its first newspaper in 1848.
 The Market Hall was built in 1848, and in 1863 a volunteer fire brigade was founded.
 In addition to brewing, tanning became one of Wrexham's main industries.
-In the mid 19th century Wrexham was granted borough status.

 By 1851, the population of Wrexham was 6,714; within thirty years this had increased to 10,978 as the town became increasingly industrialised.